Farrowing unit – post farrowing

 Everyday tasks in the farrowing unit

-- Inspect all pens daily – and focus especially on farrowings that have started
+- Inspect all pens daily – and focus especially on sows that have started farrowing

 - Assess the behaviour of sow and piglets

-- Assess the health amongst the sow and piglets
+- Assess the health of the sow and piglets

 - Within the first week after farrowing, give the piglets an iron supplement to ensure healthy growth